Frequently Asked Questions regarding Coronavirus Last Updated September 17, 2020

-Student Adventures will be honoring the shelter in place order set forth by Governor Gretchen Whitmer on Monday, March 23rd.
-Our offices will be closed for three weeks.
-If you are a participant with questions, please email us at email@example.com as we will be responding to emails from our home offices.
+For the health and safety of our staff, we will be operating with limited in-office staff for the foreseeable future.
+If you are a participant with questions, please email us at firstname.lastname@example.org as many of our staff will be responding to emails remotely.
 If you are a teacher/sponsor and have questions about your trip, please contact your Tour Consultant directly.
 We appreciate your patience as we navigate through this difficult situation.

 The Student Adventures operational team has been following the spread of the Coronavirus, also known as COVID-19.
 To date, the World Health Organization (WHO), the U.S. Department of State, and the Centers for Disease Control and Prevention (CDC) have recommended against travel to mainland China, South Korea, Iran, and most of Europe.
 We are monitoring and following the travel recommendations set forth by the CDC and WHO along with the U.S Department of State.